Welcome to The Leadership Academy

 Leadership Academy Specifics:

-- The Leadership Academy serves students in 7th grade who have been referred from traditional campuses or Crossroads Bridge through the SST process.
+- The Leadership Academy serves students in 7th grade who have been referred from traditional campuses.

 - Class Structure: In multiple-subject, self contained classrooms, AVID strategies will be taught to assist students set goals to be career and college bound with a specific focus on leadership and character development.
 The targeted class size is just 25 students.